 It is also important to try to stick to the same style rather than keep changing it up.
 This is not to say that you can’t can your style if you don’t like it.
 Just try not to change too often.

-Beard dandruff is another common condition that many men with a beard face.
-This is probably one of the most embarrassing conditions, because it will be extremely visible.
+Beard dandruff is another common condition that many men with a bearded face.
+This is probably one of the most embarrassing conditions because it will be extremely visible.

 Unfortunately, facial moisturizers won’t help in this situation because they do not penetrate all the way through the beard.